You’ve found what appears to be the ideal set of eyeglass frames to match your unique style, but the fit falls flat.

 Even if you found the right size frames, you may still experience eye strain or headaches.
 This could be a sign that your pupillary distance (PD) was measured incorrectly.

 PD, the distance between your pupils, drives comfort in how well your glasses will fit, and it’s just as important as your prescription when ordering eyeglasses online.
-Learn more about this important measurement and how to find it in our online pupillary distance guide.
+You can learn more about this important measurement and how to find it in our online pupillary distance guide.

-For the best glasses to fit your face and to reduce discomfort caused by poor-fitting glasses, schedule an eye exam today.
+For the ideal glasses to fit your face and to potentially reduce discomfort caused by poor-fitting glasses, it is recommended to schedule an eye exam today.